DeebotUniverse/docs/docs/advanced/data_types/json/commands/map.md

         type:
           description: Which type should be cleared
           data_values:
             all: All types will be cleared.
-In other words the complete map will be reseted.
+In other words the complete map is cleared.
       example: >-
         {
             "mid": "353140366",